 - Affiliate grade will keep you informed and up-to-date on the latest developments in the profession.

-- Student membership at £35 is open to anyone studying on a UK undergraduate or postgraduate course lasting at least 12 months
+- Student membership at £35 is open to anyone studying on an undergraduate or postgraduate course lasting at least 12 months

 - Free student membership for those on CIPR recognised courses is now closed

 CIPR membership offers a comprehensive package of professional and business benefits and services.
 Access to some of these depends on your grade.

 |Code of Conduct||✔||✔||✔||✔||✔|